Saturday, October 15, 2022

 Image Found on Tumblr

 Yeah, I know, It's August.
-Better late than never, alright?
+Better late than never.

 It's kind of an oxymoron.
 People with disabilities spend eleven months out of the year saying they're just like everyone else.
 The same.
-But when July comes around the message changes to,"
+But when July comes around the message changes to, "I have a disability.
+Celebrate it.
+Celebrate me.
+Look at what I have overcome."

 I would rather draw attention to my writing ability than my disability but that's just me.